FusionAuth/fusionauth-site/site/_posts/2023-01-24-single-sign-on-django-fusionauth.md

 Next, register the user for the application.
 Navigate to the "Users" tab and find your user.
 Click on the black "Manage User" button under the "Action" heading in the list.
 You'll end up at the details page:

-{% include _image.liquid src="/assets/img/blogs/includes/fusionauth/register-user.png" alt="The user details screen, where you can register them." class="img-fluid" figure=true %}
+{% include _image.liquid src="/assets/img/blogs/django-single-sign-on/register-user.png" alt="The user details screen, where you can register them." class="img-fluid" figure=true %}

-Click "Add registration" to register the user for `your_application`.
+Click "Add registration" to register the user for the `django_sso_app`.

-{% include _image.liquid src="/assets/img/blogs/includes/fusionauth/add-registration.png" alt="Adding the user registration." class="img-fluid" figure=true %}
+{% include _image.liquid src="/assets/img/blogs/django-single-sign-on/add-registration.png" alt="Adding the user registration." class="img-fluid" figure=true %}

 If users of this application have unique configuration details, such as a username, timezone, or languages, which are different then the user's defaults, you could configure them here.